OpenF2/F2/docs/src/container-development.md

 ##### Type

 The `type` property allows the container to override the request method that is used (similar to the [type parameter to jQuery.ajax()](http://api.jquery.com/jQuery.ajax/)).
-Since HTTP POST is not supported on JSONP requests, using POST as a `type` is only available for F2 apps using JSON and are therefore running on the same domain as the container.
+Since HTTP POST is not supported on JSONP requests, using POST as a `type` is only available for F2 apps using JSON and are therefore running on the same base domain as the container.

 ```javascript
 F2.init({